IntersectMBO/cardano-ledger/doc/explanations/min-utxo-alonzo.rst

 * (viii) : ``6 + FLOOR(((3 * 12) + 96 + (1 * 28) + 7)/8, 1) = 16``

-Constraint on Token Bundle Size
+Constraint on the token bundle size
 ##################################

 In addition to the min-ada-value requirement, the ledger enforces a constraint